-There are currently four Trust Members.
+There are currently five Trust Members.
 One member, Stephen, is involved with the day-to-day governance, leadership and management of the academies.
 The other four members are not as involved as Stephen, their role is to ensure that the fundamental vision and values of the trust are respected, valued and safeguarded.

 They also have key duties under the terms of the trust’s Memorandum and Articles of Association, including deciding on the membership of the Board each year.

 Nathan has spent the last 25 years working as a Venture Capital investor and entrepreneur.
 He has set up, invested in, sat on the boards of and worked with a wide range of high growth companies from start-ups to large international businesses.
 Some of these did fairly well and have become successful household names, and whilst he wouldn't claim any credit for their success, he observed and learned a lot from his mistakes and other people's achievements about the challenges of developing organisations and teams as they grew.

 Since 2010 Nathan has been exclusively working with businesses that are specifically seeking to make a positive impact on society.
 He is Managing Partner of Nesta Impact Investments, one of the leading social enterprise investors in the UK supporting start-up businesses active in the fields of education, health and sustainability.
 Nathan has a particular interest in innovation in Education; Nesta is currently Europe's most active start up education technology investor and Nathan is additionally on the Board of Emerge Education, Europe's leading ed-tech accelerator program, and the Advisory Board of UCL Knowledge Lab’s Educate programme developing an evidence base for effective use of technology in education.